-After a year of virtual and socially distant ceremonies, Westchester County celebrates Veterans Day this year with a bevy of in-person events from parades to services in every corner of the county.
-Here’s where you can attend and honor our nation’s armed service members in 2021.
+Westchester County celebrates Veterans Day this year with a bevy of in-person events from parades to services in every corner of the county.
+Here’s where you can attend and honor our nation’s armed service members in 2022.

-The county’s official Veterans Day ceremony will be held at 1:30 p.m. on November 10 at Lasdon Park Arboretum and Veterans Memorial.
-County Executive George Latimer will be joined by Veterans Service Agency Director Ronald Tocci, and the entire ceremony will be livestreamed via the official county Facebook page.
+The county’s official ceremony will be held at 2 p.m. on November 9 at Lasdon Park Arboretum and Veterans Memorial.
+County Executive George Latimer will be joined by Veterans Service Agency Director Ronald C. Tocci.

-American Legion Post 90 will host its annual Veterans Day observance beginning at 11 a.m. at the Veterans Memorial (189 Prospect Ave).
-The ceremony will last about 30 minutes and include songs, prayers, greetings and remarks, and tributes, followed by light snacks back at the post.
+American Legion Post 90 will host its annual observance beginning at 11 a.m. at the Veterans Memorial (189 Prospect Ave).
+The ceremony will last about 30 minutes and include songs, prayers, greetings and remarks, and tributes, followed by light snacks inside Legion Hall.

-At 11 a.m. in Valhalla, American Legion Post 1038 will hold a memorial ceremony, following a morning honor guard at the town monument, followed itself by a flag retirement ceremony.
+At 11 a.m. in Valhalla, American Legion Adolph Pfister Post 1038 will hold a memorial ceremony, followed itself by a flag retirement ceremony.
 Hot dogs and beverages will be served.

-The New Rochelle Veteran Advisory Committee’s annual ceremony will be held at 11 a.m. in front of the Faneuil Park WWI memorial.
-Dedicated on December 11, 1921, this year will mark the memorial’s 100th anniversary!
+The New Rochelle Veteran Advisory Committee’s annual ceremony will be held at this Friday at 11 a.m. in front of the Faneuil Park WWI memorial, dedicated on December 11, 1921.
+The ceremony is hosted by the New Rochelle Veteran Advisory Committee.

-Rye’s annual Veterans Day observance is back to in-person this year at 10:30 a.m.
+Rye’s annual observance is this Friday at 10:30 a.m.
 The ceremony will be led by American Legion Post 128 Commander Fred de Barros, featuring short statements from Rye City Mayor Josh Cohn and Westchester County Executive George Latimer, as well as Assemblyman Steve Otis.
-The program will also include patriotic songs by Robin Latimer, an invocation by Rev. Deacon Katie Lawrence of Christ’s Church, and a talk from AL Auxiliarist Mary Ann Calbo.
+Legionnaires and members of the Rye Sons of American Legion will read Rye veterans’ stories pulled from from biographies.

-The Town of Somers will also be back to live ceremony this year, as the Somers Lions Club hosts the return of the town’s Veterans Day Parade, starting at 10 a.m.
-A Model T will lead the pack with retired police chief and veteran Michael Driscoll, followed by local scout troops, Somers Leos, and more.
-The parade will leave from Somers Middle School and progress to the Veterans Memorial at Ivandell Cemetery, followed by a flag ceremony at 11 a.m. with light refreshments.
+The Town of Somers parade, hosted by the Somers Lions Club, will be starting at 10:15 a.m.
+The parade will leave from the bus loop between SIS and SMS and will progress to the Veterans Memorial at Ivandell Cemetery, followed by a flag ceremony at 11 a.m. with light refreshments.